MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ns-ntifs-copy_information.md

 * Verify that a matching read occurred on **SourceFileObject**.
 * Verify that **SourceFileOffset** matches the write operation's file offset.

-See [Copying files in kernel mode](km-file-copy.md) for more information.
+See [Kernel-mode file copy and detecting copy file scenarios](/windows-hardware/drivers/ifs/km-file-copy) for more information.

 ## -see-also